 - Make sure that you remove the lamp unit by the handle.
-Do not touch the glass surface of the lamp unit or the inside of the projector. - To avoid injury to yourself and damage to the lamp, make sure you carefully follow the steps below. - Do not loosen other screws except for the lamp unit cover and lamp unit. - Press © STANDBY/ON on the projector or © STANDBY on the remote control to put the projector into standby mode. - Wait until the cooling fan stops.
+Do not touch the glass surface of the lamp unit or the inside of the projector. - To avoid injury to yourself and damage to the lamp, be sure to carefully follow the steps below. - Do not loosen other screws except for the lamp unit cover and lamp unit. - 1 Press STANDBY/ON on the projector or STANDBY on the remote control to put the projector into standby mode. - Wait until the cooling fan stops.